 Seeing Standards: A Visualization of the Metadata Universe is a good illustration of the complexity of choice we have when deciding which metadata standards to implement.

 The standards listed below are typically implemented by libraries or other metadata experts.
 For consulations with these or other metadata standards, please contact us, at firstname.lastname@example.org

-Describing Archives: A Content Standard (DACS; only available in print) “…an output-neutral set of rules for describing archives, personal papers, and manuscript collections [that] can be applied to all material types.
+Describing Archives: A Content Standard (DACS; available online through SAA) “…an output-neutral set of rules for describing archives, personal papers, and manuscript collections [that] can be applied to all material types.
 It is the US implementation of international standards (i.e., ISAD(G) and ISAAR(CPF)) for the description of archival materials and their creators.” – Society of American Archivists

 Encoded Archival Description (EAD) is a mark-up language for archival finding aids, that is, detailed descriptions of collections that contain a wide variety of materials, including letters, diaries, photographs, drawings, printed material, and objects.